Papatoetoe

 Hunters Corner Commercial Precinct

-The Hunters Corner area along Great South Road is Papatoetoe's main commercial hub, developed from the 1920s around the original bus terminus.
-Civil construction projects near Hunters Corner face constrained access, high foot traffic, and existing commercial infrastructure that requires careful management during earthworks and drainage operations.
+The Hunters Corner area along Great South Road developed from the 1920s around the original bus terminus, and it's still Papatoetoe's main commercial hub today.
+Civil construction near Hunters Corner means constrained access, high foot traffic, and existing commercial infrastructure that requires careful management during earthworks and drainage operations.
+Not a place to work carelessly.

 Volcanic Features and Ground Conditions